OmarAz01/LibraryManagementApp/README.md

   PRIMARY KEY (`ref_num`)
 ) ENGINE=InnoDB DEFAULT CHARSET=utf8mb4 COLLATE=utf8mb4_0900_ai_ci

-- Once the tables are created you would need to add a admin account by pasting this:
+- Once the tables are created you need to add an admin account by pasting the following ino the schema:
 - INSERT INTO `libraryappdb`.`accounts` (`account_type`, `f_name`, `l_name`, `username`, `password`, `email`) VALUES ('Admin', 'admin', 'admin', 'admin', '21232f297a57a5a743894a0e4a801fc3', 'admin');
 - This will create an admin account with username admin and password admin

 - Finally, just download the jar file.
 Once downloaded open the javafx 19 folder that you downloaded earlier and copy the path to the lib folder.
+- For simplicity put the jar file and javafx-sdk-19 folder in the downloads folder.
+Open command prompt and type 'cd downloads' then copy and paste the following
-- Open command prompt cd to the location of the lib folder and jar file and type java --module-path "Path to lib folder here" --add-modules javafx.controls,javafx.fxml,javafx.graphics -jar LMA.jar
+- java --module-path "Path to lib folder here" --add-modules javafx.controls,javafx.fxml,javafx.graphics -jar LMA.jar
+- Replace the "Path ti lib folder here" with the path to the lib folder that is located inside the javafx-sdk-19 folder (Keep the quotation marks around the path)
 - Press enter and the program should run

 ### Note
-- I’ve included a CSV file in the repo that you can use to populate the library material table.
+- I’ve included a CSV file in the repo that you can use to populate the library catalog.
 - To do this you need to download the csv file, open MySQL Workbench, click on the libraryappdb schema, right click the on Tables, select Table Data Import Wizard, import the CSV file click next, select the material table, fix the destination columns, and press next.